psx-spx/psx-spx.github.io/docs/konamisystem573.md

 - [Pinouts](#pinouts)
 - [Credits, sources and links](#credits-sources-and-links)

 This document is currently work-in-progress.
-Here is a list of things that are still missing:
+Here is an incomplete list of things that are still missing:

 - The BIOS and games are notoriously picky about ATAPI drives.
 Konami's code shall be disassembled and tested in order to find out where and why drive